antrea-io/antrea/docs/antrea-network-policy.md

 The reserved label looks like: `internal.antrea.io/service-account:[ServiceAccountName]`.
 Users should avoid using this label key in any entities no matter if a policy with `serviceAccount` is applied in the cluster.

-### ACNP appliedTo NodePort Service
+### Apply to NodePort Service

-Antrea ClusterNetworkPolicy features a `service` field in `appliedTo` field to enable the ACNP could be enforced on the traffic from external client to a NodePort Service.
+Antrea ClusterNetworkPolicy features a `service` field in `appliedTo` field to enforce the ACNP rules on the traffic from external clients to a NodePort Service.

-`service` uses `namespace` and `name` to select the Service with a specific name under a specific namespace and only a NodePort Service can be referred by `service` field.
+`service` uses `namespace` and `name` to select the Service with a specific name under a specific Namespace;
+only a NodePort Service can be referred by `service` field.

+There are a few **restrictions** on configuring a policy/rule that applies to NodePort Services:

-`service` field cannot be used with any other fields and a policy or a rule can't be applied to NodePort Service and other peers at the same time.
+1. `service` field cannot be used with any other fields in `appliedTo`.
+2. a policy or a rule can't be applied to both a NodePort Service and other entities at the same time.

-Since `service` field is used to control the external access of a NodePort Service, then

-1. If a `appliedTo` with `service` is used at policy level, then this policy can only contain ingress rules.
+3. If a `appliedTo` with `service` is used at policy level, then this policy can only contain ingress rules.
-2. If a `appliedTo` with `service` is used at rule level, then this rule can only be an ingress rule.
+4. If a `appliedTo` with `service` is used at rule level, then this rule can only be an ingress rule.
-3. If an ingress rule is applied to a NodePort Service, then this ingress can only use `ipBlock` in its `from` field.
+5. If an ingress rule is applied to a NodePort Service, then this rule can only use `ipBlock` in its `from` field.

 An example policy using `service` in `appliedTo` could look like this: